Txori/ZgeSublime/README.md

 - **Run project**
 This saves the file, then builds and runs your project.
 You can also press `Ctrl+Enter` to run the same command.

+- **Edit project**
+This saves the file, then opens the project in ZGameEditor.
+When you save the file in ZGameEditor, it automatically updates the file in Sublime Text.
+So this is very handy to add stuff in your project, then get back to Sublime Text.
+You can also press `Ctrl+E` to run the same command.

 - **Fold/Unfold data**
 This folds (or unfolds) all the XML data tags in your project, so you can focus only on the code.